How to get permission to hunt on private land in the UK

 6) Be super nice to people

-First impressions count for allot and wandering up to a farmer in scruffy clothes and speaking like some kind of hood-rat will probably just scare him, never mind convince him to let you on his ground with a gun.
-Look responsible, be polite and don’t be pushy as this can just annoy and scare people off.
+First impressions count for a lot and wandering up to a farmer in scruffy clothes and speaking like some kind of thug will probably just scare him, never mind convince him to let you on his ground with a gun.
+Look responsible, be polite, and don’t be pushy as this can just annoy and scare people off.
 Casually mention references when you approach them so they get a better understanding of what kind of person you are.

-When my parents moved to a new area in Wales i had to get permission to hunt all over again, which i did quite successfully.
-When i went up to a farmer i smiled and said “hello, sorry to bother you but i was just wondering if you know who owns this field here”.
-I then go on to introduce myself with my full name and say I’m visiting my parents, of which i then give the address.
-I then ask politely if he would consider letting me remove a few of those pesky rabbits from his land using an air rifle, which i make a point of mentioning the power of.
+When my parents moved to a new area in Wales I had to get permission to hunt all over again, which I did quite successfully.
+When I went up to a farmer I smiled and said “Hello, sorry to bother you but I was just wondering if you know who owns this field here”.
+I then go on to introduce myself with my full name and say I’m visiting my parents, and I then give the address.
+I then ask politely if he would consider letting me remove a few of those pesky rabbits from his land using an air rifle, which I make a point of mentioning the power of.

 Being nice like this can really get you somewhere and when one person in the area knows how nice you are and how you let them know about problems on their land and how you give them a rabbit every now and then, they are guaranteed to talk about you to fellow land owners.